-- Not have any other scholarship or award that will also cover the cost of the Overseas tuition fee
+- Not hold any other scholarship or award that will cover the cost of the Overseas tuition fee

-The committee will select one candidate, based on academic excellence and research potential, who will be made a Scholarship offer and notified by email by 1 May 2019.
+The committee will select one candidate, based on academic merit and research potential, who will be made a Scholarship offer and notified by email by 1 May following the committee meeting.

 If no candidate is judged to be of sufficient merit, no Scholarship shall be awarded.

-Candidates who do not hear from us by that date can assume that they will not be offered a scholarship.
+Due to the volume of applications we receive, we are unable to contact unsuccessful applicants individually or provide feedback.
+Therefore, candidates who do not hear from us by 1May can assume that they will not be offered a scholarship.